section-engineering-education/engineering-education/content/articles/angular-11-notifications/index.md

 ![error-alert](engineering-education/error-alert.png)

 ### Conclusion
-In this tutorial, we've seen how we can create beautiful, user interectiv alerts.
-We seen how we can install the SweeAlert package in our Angular application and adding its CSS to the `angular.json` file.
+In this tutorial, we've seen how we can create beautiful, user interactive alerts.
+We have seen how we can install the SweeAlert package in our Angular application and adding its CSS to the `angular.json` file.
-We've also discussed how we can use SweetAlert over the CDN without neccessarily installing the package in our application.
+We've also discussed how we can use SweetAlert over the CDN without necessarily installing the package in our application.
 For more information, you can read sweetalert documentation [here](https://sweetalert2.github.io).

 Happy Coding!